DataPharm007/DataPharm007.GitHub.io/worldbankloan.md

     - The Total and average outstanding loan to date as of the 1st half of 2024: a **total of $24 trillion dollars at an average of $18 million is due back** to the World bank.

         --Historical Overview from 1961 to 2023
-        --# of countries w/ loans, total # of loans issued --total and average loan amount owed to IDA in US$ --total and average loan amount disbursed
+        --Num. of countries with loans, total Num of loans issued --total and average loan amount owed to IDA in US$ --total and average loan amount disbursed